caseycs/graphcms-caching-proxy/README.md

 ## Limitations

-Design to work only for public read-only access, `OPTIONS` response is hardcoded in nginx.
+Designed to work only for public read-only endpoints.

+`OPTIONS` response is hardcoded in nginx.

 ## Production usage tips